Brokerage Account Takeover Fraud Lawyer

 How Gary Varnavides Helps Account Takeover Fraud Victims

 When cybercriminals steal your investments and your broker-dealer refuses to make you whole, you need an attorney who understands both sides of the fight.
-Gary Varnavides spent 10 years at Sichenzia Ross Ference LLP, one of New York’s leading securities law firms, where he defended broker-dealers in exactly these types of disputes.
+Gary Varnavides spent 10 years at Sichenzia Ross Ference LLP, a New York securities law firm, where he defended broker-dealers in FINRA arbitrations and securities matters.

-This insider experience provides a significant advantage when pursuing claims on behalf of defrauded investors.
-Gary knows the arguments broker-dealers will make, the evidence they try to hide, and the tactics their lawyers employ to minimize or avoid liability.
+This insider experience provides a practical advantage when pursuing claims on behalf of defrauded investors.
+Gary understands the arguments broker-dealers often make, the evidence that tends to matter, and the tactics used to minimize or avoid liability.

 Our Approach to Account Takeover Cases